 Before the eyes of the professor and his son, the two tiny creatures began to swim toward one another.
-A few moments later, and they collided.
+A few moments later, they collided.
 In an instant, at the point where the two creatures had met, only a single, larger one could be seen swimming.

 Yano stared in silence at the dish, the full weight of what he had just seen slowly making its way through his tired brain.
-Ken turned to look at his father, waiting for an explanation.
+Ken turned to his father, waiting for an explanation.

 A smile suddenly appeared on Yano’s face.